Lurcher breed guide

 Things to watch out for

 Lurchers, because of their lineage, often have a very high prey drive so it’s important to ensure they have a very reliable recall as they grow.
 Avoiding a chase is better than trying to call them back once they’ve locked on and launched onto their prey.
-When you are out on walks, always be on the lookout for wildlife so that you can spot them before your dog does to be able to pop them back on their lead if you do come across anything they might want to chase.
+When you are out on walks, always be on the lookout for wildlife so that you can spot them before your dog does, and pop them back on their lead if you do come across anything they might want to chase.

 Is a lurcher good for me?